venugopalboddu/COVID-19India/README.md

 # COVID-19 India Tracker Live Cases

+This web application shows the data of the pandemic situation about COVID-19 India live cases with including state-wise data also.

 Here is the link view site: http://venugopalboddu.000webhostapp.com/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.